AutomateThePlanet/Bellatrix-Documentation/docs/general-information/general-information.md

 ---
 Overview
 --------
-BELLATRIX is not a single thing it contains multiple framework libraries, extensions and tools.
+BELLATRIX is not a single thing, it contains multiple framework libraries, extensions and tools.
 The tool is built to be cross-platform.

 Simple Installation
 ------------------
-1. Download the BELLATRIX
+1. Download BELLATRIX.
 2. Unzip it.
-Open BellatrixTestFramework.sln in Visual Studio
+Open BellatrixTestFramework.sln in Visual Studio.
 3. Open one of the preconfigured projects.
 It works for both MSTest and NUnit without additional configuration.

 ![Bellatrix Preconfigured Web Project](images/bellatrix-web-preconfigured.PNG)